SebastianVie/SebastianVie/README.md

 # Sebastian Viehhofer

 👋 Hello!
-I'm Sebastian Viehhofer, a computer science student at IE School of Science and Technology with a business background and an MBA.
+I'm Sebastian Viehhofer, a Systems ENgineer at Palo ALto Networks and a former computer science student at IE School of Science and Technology with a business background and an MBA.

 ## About Me

-🧪 Areas of Interest: AI & ML, Data Science, Finance, Consulting
+🧪 Areas of Interest: Cybersecurity, Networking, AI & ML, Data Science, Finance, Consulting

 🎓 Education: MSc in Computer Science with Specialization in AI, MSc in Management